craigcode/CarND-Kidnapped-Vehicle-Project/README.md

 # Kidnapped Vehicle Project
 Self-Driving Car Engineer Nanodegree Program - Term 2, Project 3

 This project implements a 2 dimensional particle filter in C++.
-Given a map and some initial localization information (analogous to what a GPS would provide), the filter gets observation and control data localizes the vehicle within the desired accuracy.
+Given a map and some initial localization information (analogous to what a GPS would provide), the filter gets observation and control data and localizes the vehicle within the desired accuracy.

 See project Rubric: https://review.udacity.com/#!/rubrics/747/view